pzhaojohnson/rna2drawer2-readme-preview/README.md

 ## Creating a New Drawing

-Open the form to create a new drawing using the button on the welcome page or via the `File`: `New` menu button.
+The form to create a new drawing can be accessed using the button on the welcome page or via the `File`: `New` menu button.
 Structures may be input in dot-bracket notation
 (also sometimes called "Vienna" format),